donhk/istream/README.md

         sudo systemctl stop istream
         sudo systemctl start istream

+- for debugging purposes you can run `istream -h` from which each part of the code can be tested separated

 ### TODOs
 - Add module for offline recording and then sync up onto remote server